 “Delta Tau Upsilon?”

-“I understand you and Miss Stanton seemed to have some kind of disagreement.
+“I understand you and Miss Stanton seemed to have some kind of disagreement that night.
 Can you fill me in on that?”

 “What?
 Oh, it was nothing.
 She said she thought I was flirting with some other girls.”

 “What?
 No!
 Jenny is my girl.
 Was my girl,” I said as my throat closed again.
-I wiped at the tears.
+I swiped at the tears.
 Garza had the decency to wait a moment.
-Bryson put a hand on my arm.
+Bryson handed me a tissue and put a hand on my arm.
 The simple gesture gave me strength.

 “So you didn’t take her home?”